-While there have been extraordinary gains in health equity since the 1990s, disparities caused by social, economic, and geographic forces remain.
-Digitally enabled health services have the potential to close this gap by overcoming these equity barriers.
+Despite extraordinary gains in health equity since the 1990s, disparities caused by social, economic, and geographic forces remain.i Digitally enabled health services have the potential to close this gap by overcoming these equity barriers.

-While digital technology can improve health outcomes, particularly in low-resource settings, a fragmented landscape of actors and interests working to implement digital health solutions can lead to a lack of coordination, waste, and unrealized benefits.
+While digital technology can improve health outcomes, particularly in lowresource settings, a fragmented landscape of actors and interests working to implement digital health solutions can lead to a lack of coordination, waste, and unrealized benefits.

-National Academies of Sciences, Engineering, and Medicine: Using Technology to Advance Global Health2
+National Academies of Sciences, Engineering, and Medicine: Using Technology to Advance Global Healthii

-Country and regional leaders face barriers to the digital transformation of health systems.
+Country and regional leaders face barriers to the digital transformation of health systems

-In 2018, the World Health Organization (WHO) member states unanimously passed the Resolution on Digital Health, demonstrating the interest in and commitment to the digital transformation of health systems.
+In 2018, the World Health Organization (WHO) member states unanimously passed the Resolution on Digital Health, demonstrating interest in and commitment to the digital transformation of health systems.
 Digital transformation refers to the strategic architecture and integration of digital technologies and associated change management capabilities to strengthen systems, increase their efficiency, and improve the quality of and access to services.